Lost Traffic Ticket in AlabamaPage OverviewSUMMARY: How to Find Lost Alabama Traffic Ticket Information

 In Alabama, you can't search for a lost traffic ticket online.
-You can search for information about your ticket via Alapay, but you must have certain information about the ticket, such as the UTC letter and number.
+The Department of Public Safety (DPS) may not be much help to you, but you can try contacting your local office in case you're not having any luck.
+Otherwise, you can search for information about your ticket via Alapay, but you must have certain information about the ticket, such as the UTC letter and number.
 So, that option is only helpful when you want to pay an AL traffic ticket; not when you need to search for a lost ticket.

 Search for a Lost Alabama Ticket by Phone

 You can contact the Alabama Traffic Call Center at (866) 954-9399 to ask about retrieving lost Alabama traffic ticket information.
-Be prepared to provide certain information, such as your name and AL driver's license number.
+To get information about your lost ticket, be prepared to provide certain information, such as your name and AL driver's license number.

-If you can remember where you were ticketed in Alabama, you can search the county's website (see below); if you can't remember, your phone call to the Traffic Call Center will solve the mystery.
+If you can remember where you were ticketed in Alabama, you can search the county's website (see below); if you can't remember any details about your lost ticket, your phone call to the Traffic Call Center will solve the mystery.

 Once you've retrieved your lost AL traffic ticket information, decide how you want to plead.
 Alabama allows drivers to:

 - Plead guilty and pay their fines.
 Typically, this option carries other penalties (such as point accumulation) and might require a court appearance.

 - Plead not guilty and fight the AL ticket in court.
 You must show up for your initial hearing date to do this.

 - Consider hiring a traffic ticket attorney to help your case.